RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 Underlined text represents a clickable link.
 For example, [click here for a cat video](https://www.youtube.com/watch?v=aFuUidBR1aQ).

-Updates may be made to the syllabus over the semester as needed; those will be highlighted ==like this==.
+Updates may be made to the syllabus over the semester as needed; those will be highlighted <mark>like this</mark>.

 ---
 ## Course information